Permissions

 permissionStatus | PermissionState | Current state of location and notification permissions |

-requestPermissions | () => Promise<boolean> | Requests all permissions.
-Returns true if location is granted |
+requestPermissions | (options?: RequestPermissionsOptions) => Promise<boolean> | Requests all permissions.
+Returns true if location is granted.
+Accepts an optional options.backgroundRationale for localized Android dialog copy (see Localized Permission Rationales). |

 checkPermissions | () => Promise<boolean> | Checks current status without prompting.
 Returns true if location is granted |